krestfield/docs/certdog/importing-certs-from-adcs.md

 <br>

-Certificates issued from Active Directory Certificate Services can continually be pulled into the certdog database using the Scripts functionaity.
+Certificates issued from Active Directory Certificate Services can continually be pulled into the certdog database using the Scripts functionality.

 <br>